xXleowXx/gitlab-charts/doc/development/deprecations.md

 Deprecated features are features that are still supported, but are scheduled for removal in a later milestone.
-The chart's [NOTES.txt](https://helm.sh/docs/chart_template_guide/notes_files/) checks for enabled deprecated features and displays a informational message if so.
+The chart's [NOTES.txt](https://helm.sh/docs/chart_template_guide/notes_files/) checks for enabled deprecated features and displays a informational message if found.

 ### Considerations in detection